Posted

 The past few weeks have been exciting for Beeper.
 We made Beeper available to everyone without a waitlist, launched a new Android app based on our own internally-built Matrix SDK written in Go, and were acquired by Automattic for $125M.
 As part of the acquisition, the Beeper team is merging with the Texts.com team that was acquired by Automattic last year.
 We are going to unify the products under the Beeper brand.
 All of this is only a few months on the heels of our Beeper Mini launch which brought fully end-to-end encrypted iMessage to Android devices.

-Like Beeper, Automattic is a remote-only company and so is the Texts.com team, so work retreats are the only time that we can connect with our co-workers in-person and build stronger personal relationships with among the team.
+Like Beeper, Automattic is a remote-only company and so is the Texts.com team, so work retreats are the only time that we can connect with our co-workers in-person and build stronger personal relationships among the team.
 This retreat felt especially necessary because we are combining two teams together and we wanted to build personal relationships across the previously separate teams.

 Our destination for this retreat was Porto, Portugal.
 We’ve had a retreat in Portugal before, but not in Porto.
 We also have had retreats in Montreal, Playa del Carmen, Mexico City, Amsterdam, and most recently in Toronto last fall.